Tyckte det var lite kul med "KStew" och sedan "DFani" XD

 Check out the new pictures and video of Eclipse cast members Peter Facinelli (aka Carlisle Cullen) and Kellan Lutz (aka Emmett Cullen) at the TwiTour in LA !

-view the rest of the pictures over at Kellan Lutz Online!
+You can view the rest of the pictures over at Kellan Lutz Online!

 Be Safe/ronjiisss